Josegra/Understat-Series/README.md

 <a id="6."></a>
 ## Acknowledgements

-This project is all thanks to the inspiration by the Youtube Channel of [Mckay Johns](https://www.youtube.com/c/McKayJohns/videos)
+This project's been heavily inspired by the Youtube Channel of [Mckay Johns](https://www.youtube.com/c/McKayJohns/videos)

 <a id="1.1"></a>
 ## Notebook content